Retirement Is In Your Sights.

 If you have to add one or more of these components to ensure your estate plan serves your needs better going forward, you’re in new territory.

-Planning for your upcoming retirement years entails some lifestyle and health topics.
+Retirement planning for your upcoming golden years entails some lifestyle and health topics.
 It may also be time to optimize assets, including insurance, retirement vehicles, and real estate, to ensure that they are still appropriate for your next steps, Similarly, the estate plan can be tuned to reflect the most up-to-date needs and choices, including as to structure of the plan as a whole, as well as the designated beneficiaries, allocations, and agents.
 If certain relationships changed or major events occurred since you last reviewed the plan documents, it can be a good time to make any necessary updates and changes.

 Gifting and Legacy